 .
 Although the Wave Prophecy 6 Nova is not marketed as a stability shoe, and rather a neutral running shoe, it does have reliable stability features

 .
 The Wave Plate doesn't eliminate the flexibility of the shoe, but it does provide protection from unwanted side to side movement.

 If you are looking for a zero drop or minimalist shoe, this is not the option for you.
 The heel drop of the Wave Prophecy 6 Nova is 12mm.
 The midsole is firmer and designed to return energy while the outsole works hard to provide maximum responsiveness.
-This shoe certainly has more of a traditional running shoe feel and is best for longer distances
+This shoe certainly has more of a traditional running shoe feel and is best for longer distances or everyday wear.

 - X10 outsole is extra durable and protective